Things to Do in Essaouira – A Local Guide’s Honest View

 - Walk toward Place Moulay Hassan and the Skala

-- Keep small cash for crafts and cafés
+- Keep small cash for cafés, crafts, and small purchases

 Walk the Skala de la Ville & the City Ramparts